NTRES 6100

 Online participation

 This semester, the course is offered fully in-person and we expect you to show up for class.
 However, in an effort to accommodate special needs and keep everyone safe and healthy, we will also provide a Zoom link for joining lectures online when you are not able to participate in-person.
-You can use the Zoom link posted on the the course Canvas site instead of showing up in person if you are sick, think you have been exposed to COVID19, or have another reasonable justification.
+You can use the Zoom link posted on the the course Canvas site instead of showing up in person if you are sick, or have another reasonable justification.
 However, we are not able to accommodate fully hybrid participation, and we strongly encourage you to participate in-person whenever possible.
 Online participation will not be possible for the lab sessions.

 Tentative schedule